atmaivancevic/ERV_cancer_enhancers/README.md

 ## Control of LTR10 activity by MAPK signaling

+Analysis scripts for Cut&Run and RNAseq (slurm scripts would be everything from fastq, peak calling with nacs2, etc; R scripts would be deseq2 and plottting)

 3a: MA plot Cobi.
 Redo with lfcShrink.

 3b: MA plot TNF-alpha, also need to redo.
 Only need to provide script for one of them (since it's the same with diff input table).
 Upload input feature counts tables (raw counts), normalized count tables and Deseq2 results tables for each case.